 I was also playing pick-up games, one-shots, convention games and short campaigns irregularly of another dozen games, including homebrews.

 Now, let's see what I've been running regularly in the five year period between 2009 and the present year of 2014:

 Ars Magica 3rd Edition, Champions 4th Ed., InSpectres (Hacked with Ghostbusters), Mekton II, Mutants and Masterminds 2nd and 3rd Editions (Including DC Adventures), Pendragon 4th Edition, Star Trek (Last Unicorn Games and FASA), Star Wars (WEG), and Traveller (GDW).

-What I do find interesting about the question is how it will be answered by fans Pathfinder, D&D, and other similar RPGs.
+What I do find interesting about the question is how it will be answered by fans of Pathfinder, D&D, and other similar RPGs.
 Let's say, for example, a person currently enjoys D&D 5th Edition.
 Will they still be playing that in 20 years?
-Seems unlikely, and that's not a reflection on the quality of the game itself.
-It's simply the nature of the D&D/Pathfinder business model, creative direction and fanbase.
+Seems unlikely and that's not a reflection on the quality of the game itself.
+It's simply the nature of the D&D/Pathfinder business model, creative direction, and fanbase.

 No worries either way.
 I'll be over in my little corner of the Thought Net, manifesting Star Trek and Superhero ideas to my Holo-Blog.
 Commune with me over Google Senses won't you?

 *Most scientific studies seem to conclude that the number of licks required is considerably higher than the results of my personal research.
 I can only hypothesize that they are judging the size of a lick differently, are perhaps using less surface area of the tongue or licking implement, and/or aren't continually licking the same spot.
 There may also be other variables I have not considered.